Updated April 2024

 • fever

-• cough, coryza or conjunctivitis
+• at least one of: cough, coryza or conjunctivitis

 Most people exposed to measles become symptomatic after 10-14 days.
 Incubation period ranges from seven to 21 days.
 Cases are infectious from one day before the start of the prodromal period, which is usually about four days before rash onset, to four days after onset of rash.
 Exclusion for measles exposure begins five days after first exposure due to the possibility of transmission before symptoms begin.